 Maybe religion doesn’t consist of belief.
 What about practice?
 If being religious means practising one’s religion, we should be able to calculate levels of Christianity by looking at church statistics.

 One can prove all kinds of things with figures of this sort.
-Church membership rolls, for instance, peaked in the period 1904-1910.
+Church membership rolls, for instance, peaked in the Edwardian period.
 But membership is a relatively passive form of involvement: church attendance was already in decline by then.
-That trend set in during the decades before the First World War: it had already begun by the 1880s in some areas.
+That trend was apparent during the late Victorian era: it had already begun by the 1880s in at least some areas.

 So much for practice.
 A further way of defining religion is as identity.
 You are a Christian if you feel that that is what you truly are, no matter what you think about Jesus or when you last set foot in a church.
 Identity is the simplest index of religion to measure: it’s easy to ask people what they think they are, and they are usually happy to tell you.